aethonholdings/aethon-arion-db/README.md

 ## Description

 This package defines the TypeORM data storage classes used by the Arion server, as specified on the project's [homepage](https://arion.aethon.sg/our-tools/aethon-arion-db/).
-The classes implement the modelling and mathematical objects described on the Arion [framework pages](https://arion.aethon.sg/our-framework/).

 The Nest.js server implementation of the project uses this package for data retrieval and storage from the back end.